 Check out our Transfer Student page for more information about the College of Agricultural, Human, and Natural Resource Sciences (CAHNRS) Transfer Student Experience!

 Information for New Students

-- This is a Bachelor of Science Degree in Agricultural and Food Systems with a major in Agricultural Technology and Production Management.
-A professional internship is required for graduation.
+This is a Bachelor of Science Degree in Agricultural and Food Systems with a major in Agricultural Technology and Production Management.
 Many students in this major pursue a minor in Business, which requires a different math series.
 Students interested in the business minor should talk with an academic advisor.
-This major is advised by the Department of Crop & Soil Sciences.
+This major is managed by the Department of Crop & Soil Sciences.